cmur2/chef-graphite/README.md

 ## Description

-Installs and configures carbon and/or graphite-webapp (including whisper and other required dependencies).
+Installs and configures Carbon and/or [Graphite](http://graphite.readthedocs.org/) (the webapp) (including whisper and other required dependencies).
 Against others there will be no webserver etc. setup because that's another cookbook's job.

 ### Limitations